mr-doc/mr-doc/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/mr-doc/mr-doc/master/LICENSE.md)
 [![npm](https://img.shields.io/npm/dt/mr-doc.svg)](https://www.npmjs.com/package/mr-doc)

+# Mr. Doc 4.0.0 (Work In Progress)

+Mr. Doc is an active and a "work in progress" project that seeks to improve the way we document our code.
+4.0.0 is starting point for Mr. Doc to become a language agnostic documenter.

+## So what's going on?

+The parser will depart from dox and become even more modular than before as well as the compiler become somewhat un-opinionated.

+Both the parser and compiler will use the factory pattern and will be written in Typescript.
+Thanks to Typescript, we can implement a simple interface and create different parsers and compilers.

+So far, there is a Javascript parser that can use different backends (acorn, espree, bablyon) and a Compiler that writes to JSON.
+Both are in a working state, however, they need your help to become better.

+Specifically, there is no standard on how the array of parsed source/comments should look like to support different compilers.
+Most of the code is refactored version of [document.js](https://github.com/documentationjs/documentation)'s and the credit goes towards them for an awesome project.

+By no means does Mr. Doc want to be the same as [document.js](https://github.com/documentationjs/documentation).
+Mr. Doc will be unique, experiment to improvement, and serve developers in it's best possible way.

+## Cool!
+How can I help?

+Mr. Doc is nothing without you.
+If you would like to contribute, I (@iwatakeshi) will be willing take suggestions, pull requests, and any form of contributions that may improve Mr. Doc.

+At the moment, discussions will be most helpful to get Mr. Doc into the right path.
+Just check out the issues that are flagged as `4.0.0` or `help wanted`.

+Finally, thank you.
+It means a lot to receive your contributions. :)

-Mr. Doc is a total refactoring of [dox-foundation](https://github.com/punkave/dox-foundation/)  written in ES6, transformed to ES5 with [Babel](https://babeljs.io/), and is based on [dox](https://github.com/visionmedia/dox).
-He can automatically generate beautiful documentations and can further spice up your documentations using themes.
+~~Mr. Doc is a total refactoring of [dox-foundation](https://github.com/punkave/dox-foundation/)  written in ES6, transformed to ES5 with [Babel](https://babeljs.io/), and is based on [dox](https://github.com/visionmedia/dox).
+He can automatically generate beautiful documentations and can further spice up your documentations using themes.~~

-By default, Mr. Doc uses [mr-doc-theme-default](https://www.github.com/mr-doc/mr-doc-theme-default) which uses [Twitter Bootstrap](https://twitter.github.com/bootstrap/) for the frontend framework and [Prism.js](http://prismjs.com/) for syntax highlighting.
+~~By default, Mr. Doc uses [mr-doc-theme-default](https://www.github.com/mr-doc/mr-doc-theme-default) which uses [Twitter Bootstrap](https://twitter.github.com/bootstrap/) for the frontend framework and [Prism.js](http://prismjs.com/) for syntax highlighting.~~

 Visit the [official site](https://mr-doc.github.io/) for instructions to install Mr. Doc and other themes.